robertocannella/IT-Automation/README.md

 # Google IT Automation Certificate

-This repository reflects code and examples from the Google IT Automation Course offered on Coursera.
+This repository is comprised of code and examples from the Google IT Automation Course offered on Coursera.